avalanche-foundation/ACPs/README.md

 An ACP can be superseded by a different ACP, rendering the original obsolete.
 If this occurs, the original ACP will be marked as `Stale`.
 ACPs may also be marked as `Stale` if the author(s) abandon work on it for a prolonged period of time (12+ months).
 ACPs may be reopened and moved back to `Proposed` if the author(s) restart work.

+### Maintenance

+ACP maintainers will only merge PRs updating an ACP if it is created or approved by at least one of the author(s).
+ACP maintainers are not responsible for ensuring ACP author(s) approve the PR.
+ACP author(s) are expected to review PRs that target their unlocked ACP (`Proposed` or `Implementable`).
+Any PRs opened against a locked ACP (`Activated` or `Stale`) will not be merged by ACP maintainers.

 ## What belongs in a successful ACP?

 Each ACP must have the following parts: